The Impeachment Process

 The House impeachment inquiry

-Once the resolution passes, the House Judiciary Committee is endowed with grand jury powers.
+Once the resolution passes, the House Judiciary Committee is endowed with grand jury powers or a Select Committee is formed.
 This provides the committee with increased investigatory powers that allows them to more effectively compel testimony, obtain documents, and enforce subpoenas.
 According to legal experts, when the House Judiciary Committee has launched an impeachment inquiry, they’re more likely to secure favorable court rulings due to their enhanced legal standing.

 Articles of impeachment

 Think of impeachment as an indictment of the President and the articles of impeachment as individual counts.
 Impeachment does not equal removal from office.

 The majority leadership in the Senate decides exactly how, and if, an impeachment trial will be conducted.
 The Chief Justice of the Supreme Court presides over the trial as Senators become jurors and representatives of the House act as prosecutors presenting evidence.Looking to make a difference?
 Consider signing one of these sponsored petitions:

 What happens if a US president is impeached?